semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

       # A Docker image with Semgrep installed.
 Do not change this.
       image: returntocorp/semgrep

-    # Skip any PR created by dependabot to avoid permission issues:
     if: (github.actor != 'dependabot[bot]')
     permissions:
       # required for all workflows